Benjamin-Day/pico-lorawan-project/README.md

    The client will display a live graph of gas levels and publish alerts to `lorawan/alert` when levels exceed the threshold.

    **Keyboard controls:** `r` = LED on, `d` = LED off (sends downlink to device).

-## How It Works

-1. The Pico reads the MQ2 gas sensor via ADC and converts the analog value to a voltage
-2. If the gas level exceeds 0.9V, the buzzer and alarm LED activate locally
-3. The gas reading is sent as a float over LoRaWAN (OTAA, US915 region)
-4. AWS IoT Core receives the uplink via the LoRaWAN gateway
-5. The Python client subscribes to `lorawan/uplink`, decodes the base64 payload, and plots it
-6. If the gas level exceeds 0.6V, an alert is published to `lorawan/alert`, which triggers an SNS email notification
-7. Downlink messages can be sent to toggle the Pico's onboard LED

-## Security

-- **AES-128** encryption between end device and server
-- **TLS** between LoRaWAN gateway and server
-- **OTAA** (Over-The-Air Activation) for dynamic session key generation
-- Restricted IAM policies and roles in AWS
-- AWS credentials stay in the cloud (Lambda handles downlink via AWS API)

-### Known Security Limitations

-The following issues could not be addressed due to time and resource limitations:
-- No nonce to prevent join replay attacks (addressed in LoRaWAN 1.1)
-- Root keys stored in plaintext on device (production systems should use an HSM)
-- TLS used instead of IPSec between gateway and server

 ## Acknowledgments